elkebir-group/TRIBAL/README.md

 <a name="phases"></a>
 ## Phases
 TRIBAL is run in two phases.
-  1. It infers the isotype transition probabilities for a set of k clonotypes.
+  1. infers the isotype transition probabilities for a set of k clonotypes.
-  2. It uses the inferred isotype transition probabilities to aid in B cell lineage tree inference.
+  2. uses these probabilities to find the most parsiminious refinement of each candidate tree

 <a name="io"></a>